What is 0.9984 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 9984 and 10000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 9984 are: 1 2 3 4 6 8 12 13 16 24 26 32 39 48 52 64 78 96 104 128 156 192 208 256 312 384 416 624 768 832 1248 1664 2496 3328 4992 9984